JJMK1/portfolio/README.md

-# Jericho E. Tupaz - Portfolio Website
+# Jericho Tupaz - Portfolio Website

 A modern, responsive personal portfolio website built with React, Vite, and TailwindCSS.
 Features a dark UI with violet accents, smooth animations, and a professional design showcasing software development and OSINT expertise.